luizbgomide/sovereign/arcane-traditions.md

 Necromancer Effort is equal to one plus their Magic skill level plus the highest of their INT or CHA, to a minimum of one point.
 Partial Necromancers have one less Effort, to a minimum of one.

 - **Bonetalker:** You can see and communicate with any undead creature, regardless of a shared language or the creature’s natural state of invisibility.
 By Committing Effort for the Turn you can sense the surface thoughts of any visible undead, including an impression of any commands or behavior it has been ordered to carry out.
 Unintelligent undead will not attack you or your companions unless specifically compelled to do so by a command or a master.
 Even intelligent undead will generally pause at least for an initial parley before attacking.
 - **Cold Flesh:** You no longer require sleep and feel pain only in an abstract sense.
-You can suffer no more than 2 points of damage from any given instance of Shock and you have a natural Armor Class equal to 12 plus half your level, rounded down.
+You suffer no more than 2 points of damage from any given instance of Shock and you have a natural Armor Class equal to 12 plus half your level, rounded down.
-- **Consume Life Energy:** By making a Brawl attack or using a melee weapon you have spent at least an hour properly consecrating, you can absorb a portion of the damage you inflict on others as healing to yourself.
+- **Consume Life Energy:** By making a Brawl attack or using a melee weapon you have spent at least an hour properly consecrating, you absorb a portion of the damage you inflict on others as healing to yourself.
 For each successful attack you make with such implements, you heal 1d6 damage, up to a maximum of the damage done by the attack.
 You cannot drain more life than the target has remaining HP.
 - **False Death:** Commit Effort as an Instant action; while it remains Committed you appear dead to all mundane examination.
 You lose your Main Actions while “dead”, but can move and perceive normally and do not need to eat, drink, breathe, or perform other bodily functions.
 Poisons and diseases do not progress in you while you are “dead”.
 You can maintain this state of death for up to one day per level before needing at least an hour to recover.
 - **Gravesight**: Commit Effort as a Free action; while it remains Committed, you can see the life energies of living creatures around you as various glowing patterns, regardless of the mundane illumination available.
 You can perceive sicknesses, poisons, and other physical qualities on sight.
 As a side effect of this ability, you can see normally even in perfect blackness.
 - **Keeper of the Gate**: At your discretion, creatures within twenty feet of you per character level that are Mortally Wounded will die instantly and cannot be revived by magic or medicine.
 Conversely, you can Commit Effort for the day to automatically stabilize any or all within that range, increasing their System Strain by 1 point.
 This benefit cannot aid creatures that have been dismembered, shredded, or otherwise suffered unsurvivable injuries.